About

 What we publish

-Today The Ledgerism Brief continues that mission as an independent editorial publication covering CPA practice, M&A accounting due diligence, audit, tax, and emerging digital asset accounting.
+The Ledgerism Brief is an independent editorial publication covering CPA practice, M&A accounting due diligence, audit, tax, and emerging digital-asset accounting.
+We maintain original data assets—the State CPA Licensure Tracker, the Accounting Firm Size Tracker, the PCAOB Enforcement Database, and annual surveys and reports—alongside a growing library of tax-code and standards references.
 We provide industry intelligence for accounting professionals, M&A advisors, and finance leaders across North America.

 Editorial independence